-3. Storage of Spent Lamps - Spent lamps can be put back into original boxes, or specially made lamp containers can be purchased for spent lamp storage.
+3. Storage of Lamps - Lamps can be put back into original boxes, or specially made lamp containers can be purchased for lamp storage.

-- Containers should be closed, structurally sound, and constructed to provide protection from breakage during storage and transportation. - Containers should lack evidence of leaks, spills or damage that could cause leaks or a release of mercury. - Containers should be stable and stored in such a way that they will not easily tip over. - Do not pack too many lamps into a container the pressure could lead to breakage. - Do not stack containers too high addition weight of the pile could crush lamps on the bottom. - Do not tape lamps together or use rubber bands. - Clearly identify containers of spent lamps (e.g., Waste Lamps or Used Lamps) - Close and securely seal containers with tape.
+- Containers should be closed, structurally sound, and constructed to provide protection from breakage during storage and transportation. - Containers should lack evidence of leaks, spills or damage that could cause leaks or a release of mercury. - Containers should be stable and stored in such a way that they will not easily tip over. - Do not pack too many lamps into a container the pressure could lead to breakage. - Do not stack containers too high addition weight of the pile could crush lamps on the bottom. - Do not tape lamps together or use rubber bands. - Clearly identify containers of lamps (e.g., Waste Lamps) - Close and securely seal containers with tape.